sparkflows/sparkflows-docs/docs/user-guide/natural-language-processing/stanford-nlp.rst

 * **Coreference Resolution**: Coreference Resolution helps determine which words or phrases in text refer to the same entity, improving text understanding and analysis.

-More details of Stanford Core NLP can be found here : http://stanfordnlp.github.io/CoreNLP/
+More details of Stanford Core NLP can be found at `Stanford CoreNLP Documentation. <http://stanfordnlp.github.io/CoreNLP/>`_